haqistan/mblaze-tools/README.md

 Use at your own risk.
 On a POSIX system.
 Preferably OpenBSD.
-I store my maildir tree under ~/mail, and start this mess from inside of tmux by running `mloop -n` to see new messages in my in-box.
+I store my maildir tree under ~/mail, and start this mess from inside of tmux by running `mb -n` to see new messages in my in-box.
 My `~/.mblaze/profile` has the following two lines at the end:

     MaildirBase: /home/attila/mail